KrisanatA/animbook/README.md

 work:

 - id: `ID`, it needs to be a factor variable.
-- values: `sales`, it need to be a numeric variable.
+- values: `sales`, needs to be a numeric variable.
 - time: `year`, it needs to be an integer variable.

 ``` r